Skip to main content

 Collaborators

-The leadership of the Siskiyou PBA includes a collaborative partnership between Shasta Valley RCD, Scott River Watershed Council, Mid Klamath Watershed Council, Quartz Valley Indian Reservation, Torchbearr, and the Mount Shasta Bioregional Ecology Center.
-The Siskiyou PBA also partners with the Klamath and Shasta Trinity National Forests, CALFIRE, local Fire Departments and Fire Safe Councils to increase local capacity for prescribed fire.
+The founding organizational sponsors for the SPBA include the Mid Klamath Watershed Council, the Mount Shasta Bioregional Ecology Center, the Quartz Valley Indian Reservation, the Scott River Watershed Council and the Shasta Valley Resource Conservation District (RCD).
+The SPBA also partners with the Klamath and Shasta-Trinity National Forests, CAL FIRE, and local Fire Departments and Fire Safe Councils to increase local capacity for prescribed fire.